DataDog/documentation/content/en/service_management/service_level_objectives/time_slice.md

 ### Export an existing monitor SLO

-<div class="alert alert-info">Only metric monitor SLOs can be exported.
+<div class="alert alert-info">Only single metric monitor SLOs can be exported.
 Non-metric monitors or multi-monitor SLOs cannot be exported.</div>

 Create a Time Slice SLO by exporting an existing Monitor-based SLO.
 From a monitor SLO, click **Export to Time Slice SLO**.